microsoft/WhatTheHack/031-DevOpsWithGitHub/Student/challenge01.md

     - Assign an owner for each issue from your team.
     - Convert the `challenge 1` draft issue to an issue and select our repository.
 Look at the difference between a draft and your converted `challenge 1` issue

-5. Move all your issues to the "Ready" column and convert each one from dart to an issue.
+5. Move all your issues to the "Ready" column and convert each one from draft to an issue.

 6. Since you are currently working on Challenge 1, drag the `Challenge 1` issue to the "In progress" column.